deislabs/deislabs.io/content/posts/annoucing-slight-v0_3.md

 > 💡 The WIT file can be downloaded using `slight add sql@v0.3.1`

-The SQL interface is, as usual, paired with a slight configuration file to tell the host which SQL service is needed to provide this capability.
+The SQL interface is paired with a slight configuration file to tell the host which SQL service is needed to provide this capability.
 Below is a sample `slightfile.toml` using the PostgreSQL database implementation, which is the only service `Slight` supports right now.

 ```toml
 specversion = "0.2"